 If the sticker does not pull away easily, dampen it lightly with a wet paper towel.
 Use the edge of a blunt knife or credit card to gently pry loose a corner or gently scrape the sticker away.

 Once the sticker is removed, allow the area to air-dry away from direct sunlight or heat.
-Brush with a suede brush which might remove all of the residue if it is light.
+Brush with a suede brush, which sometimes is enough to remove all the sticky residue.

 Erase the Stickiness

 If residue remains, try an art gum eraser.
-Use short, gentle strokes.
-No scrubbing!
+Use short, gentle strokes, without hard scrubbing.
 The eraser should pick up any leftover glue in the fibers.

 Use an Emery Board

-If the suede brush and art gum eraser didn't remove the problem, use an emery board to gently rub the area.
-Use a very light touch to prevent rubbing away the texture of the fabric.
+If the suede brush and art gum eraser didn't completely remove the sticky residue, use an emery board to gently rub the area.
+Use a very light touch to prevent damage to the texture of the fabric.